Jacobite rising of 1745: Road to Culloden

-While the invasion had little strategic effect, returning intact from Derby had a significant impact on morale.
-French reinforcements, plus levies from Aberdeenshire and Banffshire under Lewis Gordon, brought Jacobite strength to over 8,000.
-However, these were employed in warfare for which they were arguably less well suited, such as suppressing a counterinsurgency led by pro-government clansmen under John Campbell, 4th Earl of Loudoun.
+While the invasion of England by the Stuart forces had little strategic effect, returning intact from Derby had a significant impact on morale.
+French reinforcements (primarily a battalion of Irish infantry in French service, French artillery personnel, weapons and gold), plus Jacobite sympathetic Lowland infantry levies from Aberdeenshire and Banffshire under Lewis Gordon, brought Jacobite strength to over 8,000 effectives.
+However, the troops of this augmented force were employed in warfare for which they were arguably less well suited.

+Some of the force were used to suppress a counterinsurgency led by pro-government clansmen under John Campbell, 4th Earl of Loudoun.
 Most of the Jacobite army was occupied besieging Stirling Castle, one of the most powerful forts in Scotland.
-At the Battle of Falkirk Muir on 17 January, they repulsed a relief force under Henry Hawley, but lack of heavy artillery meant the siege itself made little progress.
-Despite their defeat, Hawley's forces had suffered few casualties, and marched on Stirling again once Cumberland took over command on 30 January.
-On 1 February, the Jacobite army abandoned the siege, and retreated to Inverness.
+At the Battle of Falkirk Muir on 17 January, the Jacobites at Stirling repulsed a relief force under Henry Hawley, but lack of heavy artillery meant the siege itself made little progress.

+Despite their defeat, Hawley's government forces had suffered few casualties and marched on Stirling again.
+As this was unfolding, Cumberland took over command in Scotland on 30 January.
+On 1 February, the Jacobite army abandoned the siege and retreated north to Inverness.